Actor Jonathan Majors sentenced to probation, avoiding prison time for assaulting ex-girlfriend - ExBulletin

 As for Marvel, the question remains whether the studio will recast Kang's role or move in a new direction.

-Major's departure was part of a recent series of high-profile setbacks for the vaunted superhero factory, which has earned an unprecedented $30 billion worldwide from 33 films.
+The majors' departure is part of a recent series of high-profile setbacks for the vaunted superhero factory, which has earned an unprecedented $30 billion worldwide from 33 films.

 |